The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Impressions

-The Third Generation Helena era (*1904 † 1970) and Johann Heinrich Feldhaus (*1900 † 1955)
+The era of the third generation: Helena (*1904 †1970) and Johann Heinrich Feldhaus (*1900 †1955)

 1950s

-The era of the third and fourth generation Helena (*1904 † 1970) and Bernhard Feldhaus (*1938)
+The era of the third and fourth generations: Helena (*1904 †1970) and Bernhard Feldhaus (*1938)

 Impressions

-New tunnel stove
+New tunnel kiln

 1967